lam-man/KIA-on-Azure/Chapter05/05-Running-Workloads-in-Pods.md

 ## Understanding Pods

-Pod the basic computing unite in Kubernetes.
+Pod is the smallest deployable unit in Kubernetes.
 A pod will have one or more containers.
 Containers in the same pod will run on the same worker node -- a single pod instance never spans multiple ndoes.

 ![All containers of a pod run on the same node.](https://drek4537l1klr.cloudfront.net/luksa3/v-14/Figures/05image003.png)